|See the world (and its fossils) with UCMP's field notes.

 ** With PaleoBios transitioning to an Open Access format, authors must now submit manuscripts and associated files using the escholarship.org website. **

-Submissions should be in Microsoft Word format.
-Figures should follow the digital image guidelines listed at the end of the figures section above.
-Include all illustrations with submission, and a cover letter with any special instructions, address changes over the next several months, phone and FAX numbers for the corresponding author, and names and addresses (including e-mail and FAX numbers) of suggested reviewers.
+Submissions should be in Microsoft Word or RTF format.
+Figures must follow the digital image guidelines listed at the end of the figures section above.
+Include all illustrations with submission (jpegs okay at this point), and a cover letter with any special instructions, address changes over the next several months, phone and FAX numbers for the corresponding author, and names and addresses (including e-mail and FAX numbers) of suggested reviewers.

 Manuscripts not in PaleoBios format will be subject to delay and further revision.

 Follow the Submission Guidelines on our escholarship page.
 Once your manuscript is in PaleoBios format, select "Submit Article" from the gray "Journal Info" column.
 Files are no longer being accepted via e-mail.
-During this transition period to Open Access on escholarship.org, please e-mail any questions to the PaleoBios editor.
+Please e-mail any questions to the PaleoBios editor.